 Secure iCloud Keychain Access: Go to Settings, then your name/ID at the top > iCloud > Keychain, and toggle it on or off.

-Access iCloud Drive files: Go to the Files app then tap "Browse" then "Locations" before choosing the iCloud Drive option.
+Access iCloud Drive files: Go to the Files app then tap 'Browse'.
+Under the 'Locations' section, tap on 'iCloud Drive'.
 Here you'll see all the documents and files saved in your iCloud Drive.

 Apple Pay tips